Skip to main content

 • A reachable Kubernetes 1.28+ cluster — see Getting Started

-Authenticate to the registry with the token Tensormesh provided, then install:
+Authenticate to the registry with the token Tensormesh provided, write your configuration into my-values.yaml, and install:

 Verify